FrancescoMar04/Siem-incident-response-lab-wazuh/phases/05-incident-analysis.md

 At this stage, no direct remediation actions were performed.

+The incident was validated and escalated according to standard SOC procedures.

-In a real SOC environment, initial containment and remediation activities are typically handled by higher-level teams after proper validation and escalation.
+In a real SOC environment, containment and remediation activities are typically handled by higher-level teams after proper validation and escalation.

 ---